hetuashara/hetuashara.github.io/_posts/2015-03-19-Interstellar-Shaming-via-Language.markdown

 category: miscellaneous
 published: true
 ---
 Recently, I have been watching old episodes of the Youtube channel [Vsauce](https://www.youtube.com/user/Vsauce).
 Today I saw this one - [Lonely](https://www.youtube.com/watch?v=_QPcclYWOr4).
 Like every other Vsauce video, it's a great one.
-In it Michael mentions [Golden Record](http://voyager.jpl.nasa.gov/spacecraft/goldenrec.html), something I have know since long but never knew it in great detail.
+In it Michael mentions [Golden Record](http://voyager.jpl.nasa.gov/spacecraft/goldenrec.html), something I have known since long but never knew it in great detail.
 My curiosity peaked after watching the video and there was a link in its description.
 I dived right down the rabbit hole.

 Contents of the [Voyager - The Interstellar Mission](http://voyager.jpl.nasa.gov/spacecraft/goldenrec_bg.html):